On the sample covariance matrix estimator of reduced effective rank population matrices, with applications to fPCA: Introduction

 However, there are many instances where these assumptions are not satisfied, for example when the observed variables are known to have strong associations with each other.
 If the association is approximately linear, $\Sigma$ will be close to being a degenerate, rank $r < p$ matrix, with possibly much fewer parameters than $p^2$, if $r$ is small.
-To treat general, positive definite covariance matrices, which {\it effectively} have reduced rank, we make use of the notion of {\it effective rank}, first suggested by \citet{Vershynin:11} and given by
+To treat general, positive definite covariance matrices, which have \textit{effectively} reduced rank, we make use of the notion of \textit{effective rank}, first suggested by Vershynin \cite{Vershynin:11} and given by

-Here $\| \Sigma \|_2$ denotes the operator norm, or the largest singular value, of $\Sigma$.
+Here $\| \Sigma\|_2$ denotes the operator norm, or the largest singular value, of $\Sigma$.
 Clearly, $r_e(\Sigma)$ is smaller than the rank for degenerate matrices and, in general, it can be significantly smaller than $p$ if a large number of eigenvalues of $\Sigma$ are relatively small.

 Perhaps surprisingly, the finite sample properties of the sample covariance matrix as an estimator of population matrices of reduced effective rank are largely unstudied.
-For classes of matrices $\Sigma$ for which $r_e(\Sigma)$ and $\|\Sigma\|_2$ are appropriately bounded, but allowed to vary with $n$ and $p$, we study the following problems:\\
+For classes of matrices $\Sigma$ for which $r_e(\Sigma)$ and $\|\Sigma\|_2$ are appropriately bounded, but allowed to vary with $n$ and $p$, we study the following problems: \begin{enumerate}[(3)] \item[(1)] Rate optimal estimation of $\Sigma$ via $\Sigma_n$, with respect to the Frobenius and operator norms, in finite samples.